flexera-public/policy_engine_training/05_fpt/README.md

 One of the most useful functions of fpt is the ability to retrieve a datasource and store its contents as a local file.
 This can be handy for debugging or when you need to know what the output of a specific API call looks like.

 Let's test this with our Hello World policy template.
-First, let's view the help info for retrieve_data:
+First, let's view the help info for *retrieve_data*:

 ```bash
 fpt retrieve_data --help